4 Key Reasons to Promote from Within at Your Company

 The longer you can retain your best people, the stronger your culture will be.

-Long-time leaders can help be better hiring filters to maintain your early culture's feel long after the "small team in a garage" stage is past.
+Long-time leaders can help be better hiring filters to maintain your early culture's feel long after the "small team in a garage" stage is passed.

 Who you choose to hire as you grow matters a lot, and at some point, founders are not going to be able to filter everyone themselves.
 Having people you have trusted for a long time be part of those decisions instead can help ease your mind and scale culture fit decisions.